Drought Watch Declared by LCA

 4. Take shorter (and fewer) showers.
 Only shower when you need to.
 Set a timer and challenge yourself (and the family) to shave off a few minutes each day.
 Skip baths altogether.

-5. Collect excess shower water with a bucket and reuse it in the garden.
-You can also reuse it to flush the toilet—just dump the water in the bowl when you’re done, instead of pressing the handle.
+5. Collect excess shower water with a bucket and reuse it to flush the toilet—just dump the water in the bowl when you’re done, instead of pressing the handle.

 6. “If it’s yellow, let it mellow.”
 Only flush your toilet for No. 2.